Conservation Easements FAQ

 Who is responsible for maintenance and liability on a property protected by a conservation easement?

-In retaining ownership and control, the landowner remains responsible for all maintenance and liability issues.
-However, KLT is responsible for assuring that the terms and conditions of the easement are met.
-KLT monitors easement properties annually to confirm that the conservation values protected by the easement are indeed being preserved.
+- KLT is responsible for assuring that the terms of the easement are met.
+KLT will monitor the easement every year to assure that the conservation conditions are indeed being preserved.
 If the terms of an easement are not being followed, KLT will attempt to work with the landowner to correct the problem.
 If the problem is still not corrected, KLT has the legal right to enforce the easement.

 How much is a conservation easement worth?